-As a Medicaid state plan service under section 1945 and/or section 1945A of the Act (Health Homes Comprehensive Care Management).
-Complete item C-1-c.
+As a Medicaid state plan service under section 1945 and/or section 1945A of the Act (Health Homes c.

-c.
 Delivery of Case Management Services.
-Specify the entity or entities that conduct case management functions on behalf of waiver participants and the requirements for their training on the HCBS settings regulation and person-centered planning requirements:
+Specify the entity or entities that conduct case management functions on behalf d.

-d.
 Remote/Telehealth Delivery of Waiver Services.
 Specify whether each waiver service that is specified in Appendix C-1/C-3 can be delivered remotely/via telehealth.